 Advertisements for positions in newspapers and other publications, as well as notices sent to agencies, other universities, and organizations must include an EO/AA statement such as “ASU is an EO/AA employer.”

-See the Recruitment & Selection Handbook for more information on advertising requirements.
+See the Process Guide & Handbook for more information on advertising requirements.

-The hiring official (or search committee) must screen applications using “Evaluate Applicant” in TAM PeopleSoft.
-In addition, each applicant should have his or her status disposition changed in TAM PeopleSoft to reflect the reason for inclusion or exclusion in the recruitment.
+The hiring official (or search committee) must screen applications using Kenexa BrassRing e-Recruitment system.
+In addition, each applicant should have his or her status disposition changed in Kenexa BrassRing to reflect the reason for inclusion or exclusion in the recruitment.
 This is a critical step in the recruitment process and care should be taken to ensure that all applicants be treated consistently.

-See the Recruitment & Selection Handbook for more information on evaluating applications.
+See the Process Guide & Handbook for more information on evaluating applications.

-Applicants being considered as finalists should have their references checked after the application has been evaluated and has met the minimum qualifications.
-The same basic set of questions must be asked of each reference, and written documentation of each reference check must be maintained in the position file.
+The applicants being considered as finalists should have their references checked after the application has been evaluated to meet the minimum qualifications and they have been interviewed.
+The same basic set of questions must be asked of each reference, and written documentation of each reference check must be maintained in the applicant’s record in the Kenexa BrassRing system.
 It is suggested that the applicant be asked to provide the names of former supervisors as references.Former ASU Employees

-The hiring official is responsible for making a demonstrated effort to obtain job-related reference information for former ASU employees who are finalists for a position.
+The hiring official is responsible for making a demonstrated effort to obtain job-related reference information for former ASU employees who have been interviewed and considered as finalists for a position.
 Such efforts should include a review of the official Human Resources personnel file and, whenever possible, a detailed discussion of the finalist’s performance with his or her immediate past supervisor (or department representative who had direct knowledge of the employee).
 This discussion should include a review of recent performance appraisals and, if applicable, recent disciplinary notices.

 It is expected that the finalist’s immediate past supervisor, or department representative, will provide the hiring official all information concerning education, training, experience, qualifications, or job performance for the purpose of evaluating the staff member for employment.